Can You Run a Pool Pump on Extension Cord? Safety Guide

 GFCI Protection

 Ground Fault Circuit Interrupter (GFCI) protection is mandatory for all pool electrical equipment.
-GFCIs detect electrical faults and shut off power in milliseconds, preventing electrocution.
+GFCIs detect electrical faults and shut off power in 25-30 milliseconds for a 5mA ground fault current, preventing electrocution.
 Extension cords bypass this critical safety feature.

 Bonding and Grounding